-- Psychological approaches: based on different era's and evidence, we look into whether behavior is due to genetics, the way we think (cognition), the role of the unconscious, our unique personality, or whether behavior is learnt. - Memory: We investigate how and what we remember, factors affecting memory, and how memory is influenced in eye-witness testimony when convicting criminals. - Attachment: The topic investigates why parentchild attachment is important for healthy psychologically developed adulthood and the effects of breaking this attachment at the wrong times. - Research Methods: Understanding psychologists complete research. - Social influence: We study how to understand group behaviour.
+- Psychological approaches: based on different era's and evidence, we look into whether behavior is due to genetics, the way we think (cognition), the role of the unconscious, our unique personality, or whether behavior is learnt. - Memory: We investigate how and what we remember, factors affecting memory, and how memory is influenced in eye-witness testimony when convicting criminals. - Attachment: The topic investigates why parentchild attachment is important for healthy psychologically developed adulthood and the effects of breaking this attachment at the wrong times. - Research Methods: Understanding how psychologists complete research. - Social influence: We study how to understand group behaviour.
 In this topic, we look at why people obey authority or conform with group norms when this may be inhumane or callous activity.

-In year 13, we will be looking into three further specialist areas of psychology.
-The following are a few that can be selected as a class: Gender, Cognition and Development, Schizophrenia, Aggression, Forensic Psychology & Addiction (to name a few).
+In year 13, we will be looking into three further specialist areas of psychology; relationships, schizophrenia and Forensic Psychology.